-How Books Helped Me & My Teenage Parents Navigate Life Together
+How Books Became A Lifeline For Me And My Teenage Parents

 My mother was 14 years old.
 She weighed less than 100 pounds, sprayed half a can of Aqua Net in her hair every day, and was in love with a short, handsome Puerto Rican boy two years older than her.
 The pair were so inseparable that when the boy didn’t make the basketball team, he signed up as the waterboy just to watch her cheerlead.
 But the innocence of their puppy love vanished on the second day of their freshman year of high school.
 On that day, the young couple discovered that they were pregnant with a baby.
 That baby was me.

 My mother depends on routine.
 Patterns keep her productive, and repetition gives her reassurance.
 As one can imagine, pregnancy disrupted her routines, and health complications made it difficult for her to make it to school everyday.
 For both her safety and mine, she completed her freshman year of high school from home with weekly visits from a select group of teachers, one of whom spoke to her about how much her own daughter loved reading.
 "She told me if you do nothing else, make sure you read to her," my mom says.
 And so, while I was still in the womb, my mother did just that.

 She started with pregnancy books, reading to me about how I should be growing and developing.
 She learned I could hear her voice, and so she started reciting her Spanish homework aloud.
 The rolled r’s would make me do backflips inside her, but her history assignments put me to sleep.
 She read everything she could get her hands on and encouraged my anxious father to do the same.
 My mom tells me my father was so nervous about parenthood that he spent the beginning of her pregnancy avoiding the topic entirely.
 "But when I was about 6 months, I woke up from a nap, and his head was on my stomach.
 He was talking to you," she says.
 "It made me happy, because I felt like it was confirmation he was ready for you."